- Determine your submission deadline and plan backwards from there.

 How can the Pomodoro Technique help me?

-This method of tricking yourself with virtual rewards is surprisingly effective: The Pomodoro Technique can help improve your concentration.
+This method of tricking yourself with virtual rewards is surprisingly effective: the Pomodoro Technique can help improve your concentration.

 This article was published in August 2025 and last updated in February 2025.